const (

 func (p Pin) Get() bool

-Get returns the current value of a GPIO pin.
+Get returns the current value of a GPIO pin when the pin is configured as an input or as an output.

 func (p Pin) High()